Non-Markovian Noise Suppression Simplified through Channel Representation: Purifying non-Markovian noise.

-Given the challenges associated with characterising non-Markovian noise, one may want to turn to QEM techniques that do not require detailed knowledge of the noise model and the target problem.
-Virtual channel purification~\cite{liu2024virtualchannelpurification} is one such technique, relying only on the assumption that the dominant component of the target noise channel is the identity channel.
-The circuit for implementing virtual channel purification is shown in \cref{fig:vcp}(a), where we conjugate two copies of the target noise channel with two CSWAP gates.
-One copy of the noise channel acts on a maximally mixed input state, which can be prepared by random initialisation on the ancillary register.
-The output post-processed based on the control qubit Pauli-$X$ measurement result can suppress the noise rate from $p$ to $p^2$ on the main register.
-By extending virtual channel purification to using $M$ copies of noisy channels, the noise rate can be suppressed from $p$ to $p^M$, which is exponential with $M$.
+Virtual channel purification~\cite{liu2024virtualchannelpurification} is a calibration-free channel noise-suppression technique.
+The circuit for implementing virtual channel purification is shown in \cref{fig:vcp}(a), where two copies of the target noise channel are coherently coupled by two CSWAP gates controlled by an ancillary qubit.
+One copy of the noise channel acts on the main register, while the other acts on a maximally mixed input state, which can be prepared by random initialization and is discarded at the end of the circuit.

+Let $p_+$ and $p_-$ be the probabilities of obtaining the $\ket{+}$ and $\ket{-}$ outcomes when measuring the control qubit in the Pauli-$X$ basis, and let $\mathcal E_+$ and $\mathcal E_-$ denote the corresponding resultant channels after measurements on the main register.
+For a Pauli-diagonal noise channel $\mathcal E=\sum_i p_{i}\mathcal G_i$, the post-processed channel is given by

+In the small-noise regime, where the noiseless component $p_{0}$ is much larger than the other coefficients, this protocol suppresses the noise rate from first order to second order, i.e., $p_i$ to $p_i^2$.
+The sampling overhead is governed by the normalization factor and scales approximately as $1/\sum_jp_j^2$.
+This protocol has been experimentally implemented~\cite{fei2026vcp}, and the noise-suppression effect can be exponentially enhanced by coherently processing more copies of the noisy channel.
+Importantly, the implementation of the protocol does not require any detailed knowledge of the noise, beyond the standard assumption in quantum noise suppression that the dominant component is the noiseless one.
+This motivates us to extend such a calibration-free purification protocol to non-Markovian noise.